Skip to content

 GNSS (Global Navigation Satellite System) is the umbrella term for all satellite constellations that provide global positioning.

 GPS (Global Positioning System) is one specific system, owned and operated by the United States.
 Other constellations covered by GNSS are Galileo (EU), BeiDou (China), GLONASS (Russia), QZSS (Japan), NavIC (India).
-Modern receivers typically receive many constellations to improve navigation accuracy.

 Why doesn’t my GPS receiver work indoors?

 The signals sent by satellites are incredibly weak by the time they reach Earth— the GNSS signals travel 24,000 kilometers from satellites.
+Signals are easily blocked or “absorbed” by dense materials like concrete, brick, and metal roofing.

 How can I get GPS indoors?